-Paying off your credit card all at once can raise your credit score.
-But if you receive a financial windfall, consider saving a portion and setting yourself up for long-term success.
+Paying off your credit card all at once can raise your credit score but if you receive a windfall, save some and set yourself up for long-term success.

 Does carrying a balance help your credit score?